lin72h/shs-website/README.md

 npm run dev
 ```

-It’ll start the template on http://localhost:3000
+It'll start the template on http://localhost:3000

 ### Deploying on PaaS

 If you are using a GitHub repo then you can go with free-of-cost and easy-to-use options like [Vercel](https://vercel.com/), or [Netlify](https://netlify.com/) they offer decent-free tiers for Next.js hosting.

 Make sure to edit build command like this when deploying to Vercel.